Populism: Left populist responses

 From the perspective of left populism, the rise of reactionary populist movements is often interpreted as a response to a broader anti-political sentiment—a rejection of technocratic consensus, elite detachment, and social abandonment.
 Thinkers such as Chantal Mouffe argue that this dissatisfaction should not be left in the hands of the right, but rather reappropriated through a left populist project that mobilizes passion for democratic and egalitarian ends.

 However, there are strategic disagreements among left populists.
 Some scholars suggest that left movements must engage with national identity and reduce emphasis on minority-focused policies to reconnect with disaffected working-class constituencies.
 This perspective underlies proposals for a left populism that emphasizes cultural belonging and national sovereignty alongside economic redistribution, as seen in the positions of German politician Sahra Wagenknecht, who has criticized the left for abandoning "ordinary people" in favor of urban progressive elites.
 In contrast, other scholars warn that such strategies risk reproducing far-right framings without yielding electoral gains.
 They instead advocate for intersectional alliances rooted in solidarity among marginalized groups, grounded in inclusive democratic values.
 These debates are shaped by national contexts, electoral systems, and the particular forms populism takes in different settings.

 History

-[T]he first [populist] political movements emerged during the late nineteenth century.
-However, some of the movements that have been portrayed as progenitors of modern populism did not develop a truly populist ideology.
-It was only with the coming of Boulangism in France and the American People's Party, which was also known as the Populist Party, that the foundational forms of populism can fully be discerned.
-In particular, it was during this era that terms such as "people" and "popular sovereignty" became a major part of the vocabulary of insurgent political movements that courted mass support among an expanding electorate by claiming that they uniquely embodied their interests[.]